 Pressure cookers are perfect for making soups.
 You’re not only making everything in one pot, but also reducing the cooking time.
 You can check my Instant Pot Italian Wedding Soup, Instant Pot Minestrone, Instant Pot Beef Barley Soup, and Instant Pot Chicken Noodle Soup.
-And if you like make them on a stove top, check out White Bean Soup Recipe and Beef Borscht.
+And if you like make them on a stove top, check out White Bean Soup Recipe, Pasta e Fagioli Soup, and Beef Borscht.

 Why you will love it

 - Healthy.
 This is a great vegan meal that is packed with vegetables and legumes.